Fleming-Society/PCB-Challenge/README.md

 1. **Logic Deduction**: deduce the digital logic function implemented by the provided schematic, purely from the schematic itself (no functional description is given).
 Deducing this will give you bonus points.
 2. **PCB Layout**: design a fully wired, single board PCB implementation of that logic, optimised for the smallest possible board area, within the design constraints below.

+This challenge will be running for 7 days, **until midnight of October the 19th.**

 ## Design Constraints